-Fiscal Years Ended Dollar Percentage March 31, March 31, Increase Increase (In millions, except percentages) 2017 2016 (Decrease) (Decrease) Selling, general and administrative \$ 333.5 \$ 298.3 \$ 35.1 11.8%
+Fiscal Ye ars Ended Dollar Percentage March 31, March 31, Increase Increase (In millions, except percentages) 2017 2016 (Decrease) (Decrease) Selling, general and administrative \$ 333.5 \$ 298.3 \$ 35.1 11.8%

 The \$35.1 million increase in SG&A expenses was primarily attributable to higher support costs of \$41.4 million spread across all three segments.
 The increase in SG&A expenses included the amounts accrued in fiscal year 2017 in our government systems segment for uncharacterized damages and penalties of \$11.4 million and \$0.4 million, respectively, in connection with the False Claims Act civil investigation related to our 52% majority-owned subsidiary TrellisWare.
-The impact of the loss contingency on net income attributable to ViaSat, Inc. stockholders for fiscal year 2017, net of tax, was \$4.0 million, with the related amount of \$3.7 million recorded to net (loss) income attributable to noncontrolling interests, net of tax, while the impact on basic and diluted net income per share attributable to ViaSat, Inc. common stockholders for fiscal year 2017 was \$0.08 per share and \$0.07 per share, respectively.
-Refer to Note 13 to the consolidated financial statements for further discussion of the False Claims Act civil investigation.
+Refer to Note 12 to the consolidated financial statements for further discussion of the False Claims Act civil investigation, which was settled in the fourth quarter of fiscal year 2018.
 The increase in SG&A expenses was partially offset by lower new business proposal costs mainly in our government systems segment as well as lower selling costs in our satellite services segment.
-In addition to the amounts accrued for the TrellisWare False Claims Act civil investigation, SG&A expenses consisted primarily of personnel costs and expenses for business development, marketing and sales, bid and proposal, facilities, finance, contract administration and general management.
+Other than the amounts accrued for the TrellisWare False Claims Act civil investigation, SG&A expenses consisted primarily of personnel costs and expenses for business development, marketing and sales, bid and proposal, facilities, finance, contract administration and general management.